GLOBAL MARKETS-Stocks, dollar trade little changed ahead of Yellen

-NEW YORK, Feb 10 (Reuters) - The dollar and prices in global equity markets were little changed on Monday as investors awaited the first congressional testimony of new Federal Reserve chief Janet Yellen after a weak labor market report for January left investors skittish.
+NEW YORK, Feb 10 (Reuters) - Global equity markets and the dollar traded little changed on Monday as investors awaited the first congressional testimony this week of the Federal Reserve's new chair after last week's weak January labor market report left investors skittish.

-The dollar held steady against major currencies on Monday as traders waited to hear the economic and policy views of Yellen, who is viewed as an architect of the U.S. central bank's current ultra-loose monetary policy.
+The dollar held steady against major currencies as traders waited to hear the economic and policy views of Janet Yellen, the Fed's new chair, who is viewed as an architect of the U.S. central bank's current ultra-loose monetary policy.

 Yellen appears before the Republican-controlled House Financial Services Committee on Tuesday and the Democrat-controlled Senate Banking Committee on Thursday.